mayan-edms/Mayan-EDMS/docs/topics/features.rst

 * Collaboration tools.

-  * Discuss documents, comment on new version of a document.
+  * Discuss documents, or comment on new versions of a document.

 * Office document format support.